GRV96/obj_struct/README.md

 # obj_struct
-A Python module that write complex structures of objects in text files
+A Python module that writes complex structures of objects in file streams